LeBenchmark/NeurIPS2021/AST/README.md

 [`En-base/large`](https://arxiv.org/abs/2006.11477) and [`XLSR-53`](https://arxiv.org/abs/2006.13979) are off-the-shelf wav2vec models trained on English and multilingual speech, respectively.
 The ones whose prefixes are `Fr` are the wav2vec models that we trained on our collected French datasets of different sizes (1K, 2.6K, 3K, and 7K).
 Except for the one trained on 2.6K hours, each model has both `base` and `large` configurations.

-For the two task-specific pre-training methods (self-supervised and supervised fine-tuning on mTEDx), since the French speech is overlapped between the language pairs, we selected the pair having the most speech data (`fr-en`) to perform task-specific pre-training and used the obtained models to extract features for the remaining pairs (`fr-es` and `fr-pt`).
+**NOTE:** For the two task-specific pre-training methods (self-supervised and supervised fine-tuning on mTEDx), since the French speech is overlapped between the language pairs, we selected the pair having the most speech data (`fr-en`) to perform task-specific pre-training and used the obtained models to extract features for the remaining pairs (`fr-es` and `fr-pt`).
 For a fair comparison, we did not use additional data augmentation technique nor ASR encoder pre-training in the experiments.

 # 2. Dataset and installation